marleekitchen/bionicHand/README.md

 ### Button1

-When pressed, triggers the closeThumb() function that closes the index finger and thumb.
+When pressed, triggers the closeThumb() function that closes the thumb.
 Meant for grasping small objects, can grab delicate items due to integration of a force sensor.

 ### Button2